-Objective C-AR-4.1: Facilitate County agricultural production by allowing agricultural processing facilities and uses in the Agriculture land use category.
-Objective C-AR-4.2 : Facilitate County agricultural production by permitting limited agricultural support uses that support local agricultural activities and are not detrimental to the long-term agricultural use in the area.
+Objective C-AR-4.2: Facilitate County agricultural production by permitting limited agricultural support uses that support local agricultural activities and are not detrimental to the long-term agricultural use in the area.

 Objective C-AR-4.3: Ensure that agriculture-related support uses allowed on agricultural lands are only allowed when demonstrated to be necessary for and proportional to agricultural production on site or in the local area.